Click for Complete Site Directory

 Follow-up and Support -- for readers of THRDFS and Homing In

 Results, stories and photos of ARDF sessions, large and small

 Volunteer Opportunities -- Use your RDF skills to help researchers and protect wildlife

 Spending a few minutes at this Homing In site will give you a jump-start into the world of transmitter hunting.
 After that, you can find out how to get involved in mobile T-hunts in your area by visiting local T-hunt/foxhunt web sites and contacting nearby Homing In Correspondents listed on the links page.
 You'll find manufacturers and suppliers of RDF gear there, too.

-Who is KØOV?A registered professional electronic engineer and an active Amateur Radio enthusiast since age 11, Joe Moell KØOV has over 45 years of experience designing radio-frequency circuits and systems for broadcast, communications, and radar, ranging from near-DC through microwave frequencies.
+Who is KØOV?A registered professional electronic engineer and an active Amateur Radio enthusiast since age 11, Joe Moell KØOV has 55 years of experience designing radio-frequency circuits and systems for broadcast, communications, and radar, ranging from near-DC through microwave frequencies.
 He has designed new devices for radio direction finding and has written about RDF and other topics for almost every ham radio publication in the USA.
 In February 1998, he was appointed by the American Radio Relay League (ARRL) as the USA's first ARDF Coordinator, to promote international-style foxhunting and to organize Team USA for international ARDF competitions.
 He also conducts the annual CQ Worldwide Foxhunting Weekend.